-Now you have identified what matters to you, and what you are not willing to accept any more.
+Now you have identified what matters to you and what you are unwilling to accept any more.
 At this stage, you have two options to let others know that these boundaries are now in place.

 Another option is to wait until the moment you realise your limit is about to be crossed.
 Explain that this is not acceptable for you anymore, in a calm, firm, respectful manner and with as few words as possible.